Epicodus-Curriculum/intro-full-stack/2_3_epicodus_using_git_in_your_workflow.md

 * `git commit -m “commit message here”`
     * Used to take a snapshot of your project as it currently is at that moment in time.
-    * Becomes part of your project’s commit history.
+    * Becomes part of your project's commit history.

 * `git log`
     * Allows you to view commit history in the terminal.